 - This 4-minute YouTube Video from Lifelong Learning at Virginia Theological Seminary outlines Safe Church and Online Practices (March, 2020) regarding Zoom online use.

-- Safe Church TRACK 2 and TRACK 3 Course are available in the regular monthly schedule, from August 2020 through December 2020 by Zoom.
+- Safe Church TRACK 2 and TRACK 3 Course are available in the regular monthly schedule by Zoom only until further notice.
 (Not sure which class you need? click here.)

 - Our Safe Church Trainers are Zoom-equipped to teach online!